e-moe/sf-levi9/about.md

 ## Training organisation.

-Training consist of 4 workshops (each with it's own home task) and one optional [warmup][warmup] assignment to check trainees Symfony framework knowledge level.
+Training consists of 4 workshops (each with its own home task) and one optional [warmup][warmup] assignment to check trainees Symfony framework knowledge level.

 [Training schedule][schedule]